kameronk92/m1_project_reflections/README.md

 ### Reflection Questions:
 **1. Pick 1 technical concept you used for this project (look back at our lessons and the learning goals of the project to pick this).
 Explain what this concept is, how it works, and give an example of where you used this in your code.**<br />

 Test Driven Development was pivotal on this project.
+It changed my perspective from writing code, to writing code to meet goals I set.
 Although I don't have it perfected, I saw how TDD can help programmers see edge cases before diving into the code.
 Then when they do dive in, they are better prepared to address edge cases.

 **2. What was your process when you got stuck?**<br /> Similar to other projects, I would first check out the stack trace to see if I made a simple error.
 Next I would turn to the internet for an explanation.
 If I couldn't find an answer there, I would check with my cohort.